tobbebex/TaskGraph/README.md

 ---

-Mix and match thens and joins to create any task graph you like:
+Mix and match thens and joins to create any task graph you like.
+In this example, we also use the `SequentialScheduler` for short running tasks to minimize overhead:

     let a = task::Task::from_fn(&pool, || { long_running('A', 4); return 42i; } );
     let b = task::Task::from_fn(&pool, || { long_running('B', 2); return 7i; } );